Lou Palazzi: Early life

 Born in Groton, Connecticut, in 1921, son of the late Augusto and Rose Uguccioni Palazzi, he and his family immediately settled in Pennsylvania, where he was a resident for most of his life.
 A 1939 graduate of Dunmore High School, he was an all-scholastic center on the football team, was co-captain, and participated in the 1939 Scranton Dream Game.

 College career

 Palazzi attended Penn State University for the next four years and was a walk-on for the football team.
 In his junior year, he became the starting center/linebacker.
 In his senior year, 1942, he was elected team captain and made the Associated Press All-East team.

 Military service

 After graduating from Penn State with a degree in industrial arts, Palazzi joined the United States Army Air Forces and fought in World War II.
 During this time, he played football for the Fourth and Fifth Air Force Bombers, teams used to raise money for the war effort.
-After the war, he received a master's degree from Penn State in industrial engineering and was drafted in the fifth round by the New York Giants.
+After the war, he received a master's degree from Penn State in industrial engineering and was drafted in the seventh round by the New York Giants.